-We like to call Open Source an American conversation with global attitude, and now with a weekly show on WBUR radio, we’ll add some Boston flavors as well.
-Drawing on our roots here, we’ll remind you why Boston has been the capital of ideas in America since the heyday of Emerson and Thoreau in the 1840’s.
+We like to call Open Source “an American conversation with global attitude,” and now with a weekly show on WBUR radio, we’ll add some Boston flavors as well.
+Drawing on our roots here, we’ll remind you why Boston has been the capital of ideas in America since the heyday of Emerson and Thoreau in the 1840s.

+We’re an independent production company funded by grants, gifts and donations.
+Please consider becoming an Open Sourcerer by donating, and subscribe to the Open Source podcast through iTunes.
 Help us plan upcoming shows.
 Send links, suggestions, angles.
-Sharpen the question; make the connection, change the conversation.
+Sharpen the question, make the connection, and change the conversation.

-Sign up for email updates here.
+Contact us at firstname.lastname@example.org, and sign up for email updates here.

-Mary McGrath began her career in public television in New York in the 80’s.
-She met Chris Lydon in 1993 at Charlie’s Sandwich Shop on Columbus Ave in the South End where they hatched “The Connection” and a 20 year long adventure and partnership.
+Mary McGrath began her career in public television in New York in the 1980s.
+She met Chris Lydon in 1993 at Charlie’s Sandwich Shop on Columbus Ave. in the South End, where they hatched The Connection and a 20-year-long adventure and partnership.
 More to come.

 James Maxwell Larkin, producer

 Max has worked at The New Yorker and in documentary film around Boston.
 Now, by luck, he’s found his way to the exciting world of radio.
 He writes the newsletter and steers the Twitter ship, as well as helping plan our shows.
 He lives in Cambridge with his wife and son.
 You can reach him at email@example.com.

 Conor Gillies, producer

 Conor Gillies began in public radio at WBUR, taking donations from members and producing news for Here and Now.
 He studied cultural history at BU and in 2013 created a documentary radio show about sound and music called Stylus.
 When he’s not at work, he dreams of drinking warm beer in a Cornish pub.
 You can reach him at firstname.lastname@example.org.